 With 40 inches of internal length (16 of these is the “guitar” neck), it can easily accommodate most modern rifles (a standard AR15 with a collapsible stock and a mounted scope fits perfectly), and is wide enough at 15 inches (9 at the neck) to even keep the scope mounted.

 The case is well made and feels solid, with double stitching in stress points and a host of added details.
 The handle is thickly padded and there are three “silent” double zippered pockets on the front, perfect for extra magazines, a couple boxes of ammunition or additional equipment.
-The top pocket is a perfect size for a box of shotgun shells or folded up ear protection, while the longer pocket on the neck has loop pile sewn into the base to secure a holstered pistol.
+The top pocket is the perfect size for a box of shotgun shells or folded-up ear protection, while the longer pocket on the neck has loop pile sewn into the base to secure a holstered pistol.
 The main outside pocket is a well-planned organizer to store tools, pencils/pens, or a number of other things.

 The inside is rather sparse, with two hook-and-loop straps that can be moved to different areas to accommodate almost any size rifle.
 The partition is made of a soft material which breaks the bag in half, allowing for an additional rifle (more straps can be purchased and the partition as well as the inside of the lid allows for the use of hook-and-loop straps as well.
 Though it is a well-manufactured case with a long list of pros, for the money, we would have expected a basic shoulder strap to be included (they sell a variety of them, however), as well as a couple more tie downs for the interior.